 Kim is your first point of contact at The Injury Clinic, greeting you with a warm welcome and a friendly smile, and hopefully minimising that anxiety.
 Kim is a wife, mum, daughter and friend – all roles she holds in high regard and treats with great importance.
 You can be assured Kim will treat you, as a client, with that same level of importance.

-Kim has been with The Injury Clinic for over two years now, after an opportunity arose for her to revisit her administration experience, and with the passion she has for fitness, health and wellbeing, this role was a perfect fit for her.
+Kim has been with The Injury Clinic for over five years now, after an opportunity arose for her to revisit her administration experience, and with the passion she has for fitness, health and wellbeing, this role was a perfect fit for her.

 In her spare time, you will find Kim enjoying time with her family and dogs, Raff and Florence.
 Kim also makes sure she finds time for personal training sessions, running and Pilates.
 She does understand the importance of listening to your body, recognising any little “niggles” and taking care of yourself, both physically and mentally.
 She would love to expand on her interest in Sports Psychology to compliment her role at the Clinic.